Close Modal×

 How Many Questions Are on the Washington D.C.
 Real Estate Exam?

-The D.C. real estate exam includes two sections — the national section, which covers general real estate information, and the D.C.-specific section, which includes questions specific to D.C. real estate rules and regulations.
+The D.C. real estate licensing exam includes two sections — the national section, which covers general real estate information, and the D.C.-specific section, which includes questions specific to D.C. real estate rules and regulations.

 In the national section, you’ll have 120 minutes to answer 80 questions.
 For the state-specific section, you’ll have to answer 30 questions and will have 90 minutes to complete the section.
 Altogether, you have a time period of 210 minutes for the 110 questions.